-Demands are higher than ever for enhanced sales automation and better, AI enabled B2B customer experiences at scale.
-Many sales leaders still struggle to scale up their digital capabilities while Covid-19 induced restrictions on FtoF meetings, travel, physical events and seem to extend to a second year.
-Financial pressures on B2B sales organisations efficiency will continue to increase.
+Demands for enhanced sales automation and AI-enabled B2B customer experiences at scale are higher than ever.
+Many sales leaders are still struggling to scale up their digital capabilities, while Covid-19 imposed constraints on F2F meetings, travel, and physical events, which appear to be continuing for another year.
+Financial demands on the efficiency of B2B sales organisations will continue to rise.

 Customer buying preferences started to change long before the pandemic, but the shutdown of all things physical have put companies with poor digital sales capabilities in dire straits.
-The good-to-have digital sales tools became must-have, mission critical business infrastructure overnight.
+The good-to-have digital sales tools became a must-have, mission-critical business infrastructure overnight.

 The sales model needs an overhaul

-Customers perceive less value of sales reps than ever before, while rewarding rich digital buying experiences.
-B2C platforms are the benchmarks today, not your B2B competition.
-Close to a half of millennial buyers prefer no sales rep interaction at all, the average being a third.
-In 2025 four fifths of B2B sales interactions will occur in digital channels.
-Ultimately, the breakdown of the traditional sales model is driven by the digital shift in industrial buying, dramatically speeded up by social distancing of vendors and clients.
+Customers value sales reps less than they have in the past, while rewarding rich digital purchasing experiences.
+Today’s benchmarks are B2C platforms, not your B2B competitors.
+Nearly half of millennial buyers prefer no engagement with a salesperson at all, with the average being a third.
+In 2025, digital channels will account for four-fifths of all B2B sales engagements.
+Ultimately, the breakdown of the traditional sales model is driven by the digital shift in industrial buying, dramatically speeded up by the social distancing of vendors and clients.

 While sales reps are managed with training, activity metrics and financial incentives, digital buying is managed with data and automation.
 The transformation from a human industrial relations driven sales model to a process driven digital engagement model, is permanent.
 In many B2B organisations, the transformation journey has hardly begun.

 Only a few organisations are excelling in the capture, organisation and utilisation of customer behavioural data.
-Increased digital buying means more data and winning B2B organisations will become heavily reliant on critical real-time insights of where the customers are and what they are looking for and when they are willing to engage.
+Increased digital buying means more data and winning B2B organisations will rely significantly on essential real-time insights on where their consumers are, what they’re looking for, and when they’re willing to engage.

 The things you need to master: Automation, Digital First and AI